 3. Blenheim Palace

-Built between 1705-22, the Baroque-style palace is the seat of the dukes of Marlborough.
-It’s also the birthplace of Winston Churchill.
-The palace is fronted by a great court, with long wings that draw the visitor into the grand portico.
+The Baroque-style palace, which took over 17 years to construct between 1705-22, is the seat of the dukes of Marlborough.
+It was also the birthplace of Winston Churchill.
+The palace features a magnificent great court with long wings that lead to the grand portico, drawing visitors in.

 Click here to pre-book an entry ticket to the palace.

 How To Get To Blenheim palace: